scummvm/scummvm/doc/docportal/settings/audio.rst

 `How to: Hardware synthesizer soundcard setup <https://help.ubuntu.com/community/Midi/HardwareSynthesisSetup?action=show&redirect=MidiHardwareSynthesisSetup>`_

+.. _adlib:

 AdLib
 -----------

 AdLib devices do not use MIDI.
 They instead have a chip that produces sound via FM synthesis.
 While some games do store their audio data using a MIDI-derived format, this is converted by the game to work with the AdLib chip.
-ScummVM emulates a few different AdLib configuations, and selects the most appropriate for the game:
+ScummVM emulates a few different AdLib configurations, and selects the most appropriate for the game:

 - The original AdLib and SoundBlaster card had one OPL2 chip.
 - The SoundBlaster Pro 1 had two OPL2 chips